 2007-2008, Student Government successfully got Chartwells to build a Starbucks on the 1st floor of the LBJ Student Center.

-2007-2008, Student Government lead the way to moving the football program to a D1 Athletic Conference via multiple resolutions in support for the move.
+2007-2008, Student Government lead the way to move the football program to a D1 Athletic Conference via multiple resolutions in support of the move.
 Student Government created a massive marketing campaign called "The Drive" geared toward raising the athletics fees, paving the way for the construction of needed facilities for the current membership in the Sunbelt Athletic Conference.

-2008-2009, Student Government leaders sponsored and supported the creation of the two day long pride and traditions camp know as Cat Camp.
+2008-2009, Student Government leaders sponsored and supported the creation of the two-day-long pride and traditions camp known as Cat Camp.

-2009-2010, Student Government reject a university adminstration led ban of on-campus smoking.
+2009-2010, Student Government reject a university adminstration that led to ban on-campus smoking.

 2011-2012, Student Government worked with university administration to commission a professional report on the state of the LBJ Student Center, the first step to ongoing expansion and renovation plans.